How to use the site

 How can the site be used

-- To produce educational resources including classroom activities, based around the interviews and images. - To create presentations, with information from narratives, illustrations from audio and video clips, and
+The resources available though this site are free to use for personal and educational use, but there are clear copyright restrictions concerning their publication, see permissions for clarification.- To produce educational resources including classroom activities, based around the interviews and images. - To create presentations, with information from narratives, illustrations from audio and video clips, and

 images and documents. - To help write essays and papers